The 10 Minute Rule Productivity Trick

 This is a take on the To Do List from Year of Intent that allows you to rank your list by importance.
 It also lets you estimate completion time for each one so you can visually pick out any inconsistencies or tasks that might be too time-consuming (and need to be broken down into smaller parts, as mentioned above).
 Once your list is ranked and estimated, you can easily choose three tasks per day that can be completed under the ten minute rule!

 This printable is free - just click here to download.
 Hope you enjoy!

 You can see more of my organization posts by clicking here.
-And, if you like this printable, stay tuned – I have a new edition of the Year of Intent, my mega collection of coordinated printables, coming in just a few weeks!
+And, if you like this printable check out the Year of Intent, my mega collection of coordinated printables!